Shapeception: Unravelling Brain Activity during Animated Shape Perception and Mentalization: Method

 After presentation of each video, participants were asked to judge whether they perceived the shapes as having `mental interaction' (an interaction in which shapes appear to be understanding each other's mental states i.e. feelings, thoughts or intentions), `random movement' (i.e. the movement of shapes appears to be random without any kind of interaction), or `not sure'.
 Since, the perceptions of the participants can be directly attributed to their ability to reflect on the emotional and instinctive responses in the shapes which are presented, hence, their responses reflected their ability to mentalize.

 In the task-based fMRI, the data was collected during two runs.
 Each run consisted of 5 video blocks with mental interaction and random movements that were shown to participants and their responses for each video were recorded.
 Each video had a fixation block of 15 seconds and they lasted 20 seconds.
 Each run had either 2 videos of mental interaction and 3 videos of random movement or vice-versa.
 The experiment design is demonstrated in Figure~\ref{expdesign}.
+The dataset used in this work is curated and made available by the Neuromatch Academy\footnote{https://osf.io/hygbm/}.